Blythe, California: Education

 Blythe area public elementary and secondary schools comprise the Palo Verde Unified School District, which contains 3 elementary schools and 1 high school, and continuation/adult education school.
 Palo Verde Community College District is part of the California Community College system and includes Palo Verde College in Blythe and an educational center in Needles.
-As of 2012, there is one private non-profit school, The Desert Learning Center, for grades K-8.

 Transportation

 Interstate 10 crosses Blythe in an east–west direction.
 State Route 78's eastern terminus is west of the town.
 U.S. Route 95 crosses Blythe in the eastern side.
 Lovekin Boulevard and Midland Road serve the ghost town of Midland.

 Blythe Airport (BLH) is just west of the town on Interstate 10 and has a 6500 ft runway.

 Blythe was served in rail by the Arizona and California Railroad but currently has no rail service since an embargo in late 2007 and abandonment in 2009.

-Blythe is served by Palo Verde Valley Transit Agency.
+Blythe is served by RidePV.
 Greyhound stops in Blythe.